OSHA's Walking-Working Surfaces and Personal Fall Protection Systems Final Rule: Quick Facts

 - The final rule includes a number of revisions to the existing general industry standards including: Fall protection flexibility (1910.28(b)), updated scaffold requirements (1910.27(a)), phase-in of ladder safety systems or personal fall arrest systems on fixed ladders (1910.28(b)(9)), phase-out of the "qualified climber" exception in outdoor advertising (1910.28(b)(10)), rope descent systems (RDS) and certification of anchorages (1910.27(b)), personal fall protection system performance and use requirements (1910.140), inspection of walking-working surfaces (1910.22(d)), and training (1910.30).

-The Walking-Working Surfaces and Personal Fall Protection Systems final rule went into effect on January 17, 2017; however, some provisions have delayed effective dates, which can be found here.
+The Walking-Working Surfaces and Personal Fall Protection Systems final rule went into effect on January 17, 2017; however, some provisions have delayed effective dates.

 If your facility needs help understanding the new regulations, please click the button to contact us below.
 Our team of compliance experts are equipped and ready to help!